 - When a material operational risk event (abnormal situation) occurs, the Working Group of the Moscow Exchange Group employees meets.
 They perform an initial assessment of the event, make recommendations on actions to be taken in a specific situation and/or make decisions on convening an Extended Working Group which also includes employees of Moscow Exchange Group companies.
-The Extended Working Group is authorised to make decisions on issues related to abnormal situation occurrences during trading at Moscow Exchange, as well as to make recommendations to the authorised bodies of other Moscow Exchange Group companies on addressing abnormal situations arising in the course of trading and clearing; In case of an emergency change in the established limits, the Exchange shall act in accordance with the Regulations for Moscow Exchange, NCC, NSD and NAMEX Business Units in Emergency Situations During Trading and Clearing; - Any employee discovering an abnormal situation or evidences that a situation is abnormal, is obliged to report it to any member of the Working Group;

-- A member of the Working Group receiving information about an abnormal accident must immediately start clarifying the nature of possible cause and consequences of the accident; - An occurred abnormal situation is analysed, and the measures necessary for decision-making on response actions, including suspension of trading, closure of trading, changes in trading, clearing and/or settlement times in accordance with the trading and/or clearing rules, as well as measures for notifying participants, regulators and counterparties of the consequences are determined; - Monitoring the implementation of measures to be taken to mitigate the consequences of abnormal situation. - The Exchange's press service regularly notifies trading/clearing members of abnormal situations and the measures taken by Moscow Exchange Group companies to address the consequences of such situations (via Moscow Exchange's official website and/or in the media).
+The Extended Working Group is authorised to make decisions on issues related to abnormal situation occurrences during trading at Moscow Exchange, as well as to make recommendations to the authorised bodies of other Moscow Exchange Group companies on addressing abnormal situations arising in the course of trading and clearing.
+In case of an emergency change in the established limits, the Exchange shall act in accordance with the Regulations for Moscow Exchange, NCC, NSD and NAMEX Business Units in Emergency Situations During Trading and Clearing; - Any employee discovering an abnormal situation or evidences that a situation is abnormal, is obliged to report it to any member of the Working Group; - A member of the Working Group receiving information about an abnormal accident must immediately start clarifying the nature of possible cause and consequences of the accident; - An occurred abnormal situation is analysed, and the measures necessary for decision-making on response actions, including suspension of trading, closure of trading, changes in trading, clearing and/or settlement times in accordance with the trading and/or clearing rules, as well as measures for notifying participants, regulators and counterparties of the consequences are determined; - Monitoring the implementation of measures to be taken to mitigate the consequences of abnormal situation. - The Exchange's press service regularly notifies trading/clearing members of abnormal situations and the measures taken by Moscow Exchange Group companies to address the consequences of such situations (via Moscow Exchange's official website and/or in the media).
 After 6 p.m., a notice may be given by employees of the Operations Department (on Moscow Exchange's official website); - If an abnormal situation causes suspension of trading, a member of the Working Group immediately reports it to the Duty Operations Director.
-The Duty Operations Director promptly organises and, no later than 15 minutes after an abnormal situation is discovered, ensures that information about it is disclosed on Moscow Exchange's official website; - The Duty Operations Director coordinates employees of Moscow Exchange in order to: - send a message of abnormal situation to trading members, management, the Bank of Russia and vendors via PNS; - notify the Bank of Russia - convene a meeting of the Extended Working Group. - If an occurred abnormal situation does not result in a suspension of trading, a member of the Working Group notifies all the members of the Working Group on a conference call. - A member of the Working Group receiving the information about abnormal situations reports the following: - time of receiving information of a NRS;
+The Duty Operations Director promptly organises and, no later than 15 minutes after an abnormal situation is discovered, ensures that information about it is disclosed on Moscow Exchange's official website; the Secretary of the Working Group coordinates employees of Moscow Exchange in order to:

+- send a message of abnormal situation to trading members, management, the Bank of Russia and vendors via PNS; - notify the Bank of Russia - convene a meeting of the Extended Working Group. - The Internal Control team communicates the nature and causes of technical failure to the Bank of Russia. - The Secretary of the Working Group is responsible person controlling timely reporting of abnormal situation to trading members, management, the Bank of Russia, and vendors; - If an occurred abnormal situation does not result in a suspension of trading, a member of the Working Group notifies all the members of the Working Group on a conference call. - A member of the Working Group receiving the information about abnormal situations reports the following: - time of receiving information of an abnormal situation; - employee name who reports an abnormal situation; - causes and consequences of an abnormal situation.